instance-id/ncm-rs/README.md

 ```

 Load a configuration
-(Once a configuration is loaded, you can use your normal `nvim` or custom keybindings as ususal)
+(Once a configuration is loaded, you can use your normal `$ nvim` commands or custom keybindings as ususal)

 ```bash
 ncm load <name>